 Task B: Formatting Cells and Data

+Formatting Cells:

 a.
 Select A1:G13.
 On the Home, in the Tables group, click Format as Table, and choose a table style from the list.
 In the pop-up dialog box, ensure that the option My table has headers, is checked and then click OK.